 Select a name and destination for your video file with an optional sub-folder.
 Make sure Adobe Media Encoder is selected in the Render Video dialogue box.

 Under format, select H.264 to make an MP4 file (the most common format on the internet) or Quicktime if you want to make a .mov file.

 I would recommend selecting H.264 as it’s so widely used.
 This also makes a huge range of presets available when you select the Preset drop-down box.

 Selecting one of these presets will fill in the remaining details (such as resolution and frame rate) for you.
 If you don’t want to use any existing preset, just set the size to custom.
 Enter the pixel dimensions and frame rate you want.

 Leave the Aspect set to ‘Document(1.0)’.
 This will produce square pixels.
 You don’t need to use rectangular pixels because you set the required video aspect ratio back in Lightroom.

-Under the ‘Range’ setting, you can opt to render ‘All Frames’, a specific numbered range of frames or to only render the area specified by the Work Area markers on the timeline.
+Under the ‘range’ setting, you can opt to render ‘all frames’.
+Or, you can render the area specified by the Work Area markers on the timeline.

-When you’re satisfied with the settings, hit the Render button to make your finished video.
+When you’re satisfied with the settings, hit the Render button to finish your video.

-Once it’s created, you can safely delete the component JPEG images and associated Photoshop file.
+Once it’s created, you can safely delete the component JPEG images and associated Photoshop files.
 Keep them only if you want to make further video files from the same source images.

-For more interesting time-lapse videos, try using more than one camera or more than one viewpoint for the same scene.
+For more interesting time-lapse videos, try using more than one camera or viewpoint for the same scene.